jl-martins/quarkus-issue-36213-sample/README.md

-# Quarkus Issue #36213 sample
+# Quarkus Issue #36213 workaround

-Sample project for Quarkus issue [#36213](https://github.com/quarkusio/quarkus/issues/36213).

-This project has an example of a custom [SpanExporter](https://javadoc.io/doc/io.opentelemetry/opentelemetry-sdk/1.44.1/io/opentelemetry/sdk/package-summary.html)
-(RedisSpanExporter) that caches OpenTelemetry spans in Redis and a REST resource (TraceResource) to create new traces and retrieve them from Redis.

-RedisSpanExporter is a CDI bean, which, as of Quarkus 3.23.3, causes Quarkus to use it instead of the [default exporter](https://quarkus.io/guides/opentelemetry#default-2).
-My goal (which I believe to be the same goal as that of the author of issue [#36213](https://github.com/quarkusio/quarkus/issues/36213)) is to be able to have a custom span exporter that is a CDI bean and can be used alongside the default span exporter instead of replacing it.
+This branch gives an example of how a [ConfigurableSpanExporterProvider](https://www.javadoc.io/doc/io.opentelemetry/opentelemetry-sdk-extension-autoconfigure-spi/1.44.1/io/opentelemetry/sdk/autoconfigure/spi/traces/ConfigurableSpanExporterProvider.html) can be used to work around the issue described in [the README from the main branch](https://github.com/jl-martins/quarkus-issue-36213-sample/blob/main/README.md).

+Please refer to the aforementioned README to learn about the main classes in this project and the problem that this workaround solves.

 ## How to run?